jtriley/vim-ghwiki-preview/README.rst

 vim-ghwiki-preview uses the `webbrowser`_ module in the standard Python library to launch a web-browser and display the github wiki preview.
-The `webbrowser`_ module will try to autmoatically launch the best browser for your platform.
+The `webbrowser`_ module will try to automatically launch the best browser for your platform.
 If you'd like to use a different browser other than the default chosen by `webbrowser`_, set the following in your ~/.vimrc::